 What is a Menstrual Disorder?

-A menstrual disorder is any irregularity in a menstrual cycle that may affect its length, flow, or volume as well as symptoms that it might bring about.
+A menstrual disorder is any irregularity in a menstrual cycle that may affect its length, flow, or symptoms that it might bring about.

 For reference, a healthy menstrual cycle has the following characteristics:1,2

 - The cycle is 21 to 35 days long.

 - The bleeding lasts for 3 to 7 days.